taulinger/testcontainers-tomcat/README.md

 Testcontainers and Tomcat
 ========

-Setup for IT/E2E testing by deploying a war file to a Tomcat running with Testcontainers.
+Setup for IT/E2E testing by deploying a WAR file to a Tomcat running with Testcontainers.

 ## Usage